JoshuaS3/joshstock.in/README.md

-# joshuas3.com
+# joshstock.in

-Source code for compilation of the static joshuas3.com
+Source code for compilation of the static joshstock.in

 ## Usage